juanluiscr27/SpaceshipJukebox/OOD Fundamentals.md

 Here it introduces to the following concepts and terms:

-Object-oriented basics: objects, classes, properties and methods Encapsulation
+* Object-oriented basics: objects, classes, properties and methods
+* Encapsulation
-Inheritance
+* Inheritance
-Defining requirements
+* Defining requirements
-Identifying use cases, actors, and scenarios
+* Identifying use cases, actors, and scenarios
-Domain modeling
+* Domain modeling
-Identifying class responsibilities and relationships Creating class diagrams
+* Identifying class responsibilities and relationships
+* Creating class diagrams
-Using abstract classes
+* Using abstract classes
-Working with inheritance
+* Working with inheritance
-Developing software with object-oriented design principles
+* Developing software with object-oriented design principles

+## Objects